By Michael Corcoran

 It was two months before the release of “Led Zeppelin IV” with “Stairway to Heaven” would make them the biggest band in the world.
 We’re talking “Immigrant Song” era Led Zep, which was still pretty big.
 I remember the shows selling out in a day, which almost never happened back then because most tickets were sold at record stores and waterbed showrooms.

 Some of my friends went to see Led Zeppelin at that relatively small venue and they talked about some girls taking their tops off and I was thinking that maybe I made a mistake by not going.
-If they hadn’t played less than two weeks after the J5 I surely would’ve went.
+If they hadn’t played less than a week after the J5 I surely would’ve went.
 But seeing Michael Jackson two weeks after he turned 13 isn’t a bad runnerup.